-An in vitro study showed that this root can provide daily inflammation support.
+An in vitro cell study showed that when ginseng is fermented with Bifidobacterium longum, the results may help to potentiate ginseng’s natural inflammation support.
 In addition, a mice study also showed Panax ginseng’s potential to support a healthy inflammation response.
 Keep in mind, though, that the results are not found in humans.†

 2. May support cognitive function

 Maintaining a clear, focused mind is critical to accomplishing whatever tasks are on your plate.
 And when it comes to cognitive function (aka your brain power), Panax ginseng may offer some support.

 Researchers have conducted both laboratory and clinical studies over the years to determine this adaptogen’s effect on the brain and nervous system.
 There is some evidence that Panax may benefit some aspects of cognitive function, behavior and quality of life.†